lee-lindley/as_sftp_keymgmt/blog_post/hiding_data.md

 ```

 ## Conclusion

-The code will soon be a public repository on my github page at [as_sftp_keymgmt](https://github.com/lee-lindley/as_sftp_keymgmt).
-It is private at this moment as I haven't created the README.
-Should be up soon.

 I am not sure I enjoyed this exercise, but I learned enough about Oracle Fine Grained Access Control to accomplish
 my goal.
 Hope it was helpful.